 Qualifying For Home Loan With Judgment

-If you do not have a written payment agreement set up with a judgment creditor and you need to qualify for a home loan, you either need to have the judgment paid off in full and/or have it settled with the judgment creditor and have that judgment reported as satisfied.
-You do not have to pay the whole face value of the monetary judgment.
-You can settle for a fraction of the monetary judgment face value amount but need a release of the judgment and the judgment needs to show that it has been satisfied.
+If consumers do not have a written payment agreement set up with a judgment creditor and need to qualify for a home loan, they either need to have the judgment paid off in full and/or have it settled with the judgment creditor and have that judgment reported as satisfied.

 How Long Does Judgment Remain On Credit Report

 A Judgment will remain on your credit report for a period of 7 years.

 - However, even if the judgment is deleted off credit report, the judgment will be effective for at least 10 years in most states

 - The judgment creditor has the option to renew the judgment for another 10 years

 - Most judgment creditors will not renew a dormant judgment for another 10 years